changehero Blog

 Contents

 NFTs were the hot topic of 2021 and even broke into the mainstream.
 News headlines used to report on hundred-thousand-dollar high-profile sales, but it seems that the craze has calmed down by now.
-And yet, the NFT space is still here and thriving.
-Learn everything about NFTs explained in this guide, updated for 2024, from the ChangeHero team.
+And yet, the NFT space is still around and thriving.
+With this guide, the ChangeHero team makes a contribution to NFT education, where you will find NFTs explained simply for beginners to learn or clear things up.

 Key Takeaways